microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 [CommandIcon("MyImage", IconSettings.IconAndText)]
 ```

-# Control the visibility of a command
+## Control the enabled/disabled state and the visibility of a command

 The visibility of a command can be controlled by adding the attribute [`Microsoft.VisualStudio.Extensibility.Commands.CommandVisibleWhenAttribute`](./../../api/Microsoft.VisualStudio.Extensibility.md/#commandvisiblewhenattribute-type) to your command class.